decentralized-identity/credential-manifest/spec/spec.md

   end

 ```
-This specification covers the data models and not exchange protocols; specifically:
+This specification covers only the data models of these objects and not the
+exchange protocols or architectural assumptions about how they get transported.
+Specifically:

 - [[ref:User Agent]] discovery of the [[ref:Credential Manifest]] is determined
   by the protocol.
 For example, the [[ref:Issuer]] may post a QR code which,